giochagelishvili/giochagelishvili/README.md

 <h1 align="center">Hi 👋, I'm Gio</h1>

 <h3 align="center">
-  A passionate .NET developer from Georgia
+  Software Engineer from Georgia
 </h3>

 <p align="center">
   <img src="img/georgia.png" style="width:2rem; display:inline-block; align:center;">
 </p>

-<p align="center"> I am .NET Developer from Georgia.
-With my skills, I want to contribute to companies/individuals that are determined to leave a positive mark on the world.
-I envision myself in a team full of people with the same purpose as me, grinding day and night to spread an idea that will make living on earth easier and happier. </p>
+<p align="center"> I am a software engineer from Georgia.
+With my skills, I want to contribute to companies that are determined to leave a positive mark on the world.
+I envision myself in a team full of people with the same purpose as me, working day and night to spread an idea that will make living on earth easier and happier. </p>

 <p align="center">
   <a href="https://www.w3schools.com/cs/" target="_blank" rel="noreferrer">